-Now that you have some good understanding of Windows 10’s interface and user profiles let dive into how to make the system better.
+Now that you have a good understanding of Windows 10’s interface and user profiles, let dive into how to make the system better.
 Note, you need an administrator account for this.

 How to make Windows 10 better: Simple and safe tricks

 These tricks don’t require considerable changes to your system and can be undone easily.
 That said, you can do them right now.
 There’s no need to worry about data, assuming you’ve been backing that up regularly.
 Also, you should do this whenever you log in to a new account for the first time.

 Themes are sets of customization to Windows 10’s interface that change how the OS looks and feels.
 A cool and rich theme will use a lot of system recourses.

 My favorite is the Windows (light) theme, which is included in all Windows 10 versions starting with version 1903 (May 2019).
 It’s a super lightweight theme that looks great, too.

 - Type “Themes and related settings” (no quotes) in the Search box and press Enter.
 That will bring up the Theme Settings window.